pcordes/par2-cleanhistory/README_FIRST.txt

 --- About this version ---

-The changes in this version are:
+The changes in this 20070926 version are:

+- fixed an integer overflow bug in Par2CreatorSourceFile.cpp which resulted in incorrect MD5 hashes being stored in par2 files when they were created from source files that were larger than or equal to 4GB in size.
+This bug affected all 32-bit builds of the program.
+It did not affect the 64-bit builds on those platforms where sizeof(size_t) == 8.

+The changes in the 20070924 version are:

 - the original par2cmdline-0.4 sources were not able to process files larger than 2GB on the Win32 platform because diskfile.cpp used the